aguang/spine_orthologs/README.md

  * Identification of orthologs in spine-specific transcriptomes
  * Estimation of tissue specificty to orthologs relative to other transcriptomes such as gonads and embryo.

+## To reproduce

+ * To reproduce starting from intermediate results (i.e. after assembly, ortholog identification, annotation) run associated notebooks in the **notebooks** directory
+ * To reproduce starting from raw reads, run scripts in order in **scripts** directory

 ## References

  * *H.pulcherrimus:* https://cell-innovation.nig.ac.jp/cgi-bin/Hpul_public/Hpul_annot_download.cgi